 From Price: USD120

-The jagged peaks of Cuernos del Paine (the “Horns”) are a striking feature of the park.
-The Mirador Cuernos offers an excellent vantage point to admire these iconic peaks alongside the beautiful turquoise waters of Lago Nordenskjöld.
+The jagged peaks known as the Cuernos del Paine (the “Horns”) are another signature feature of the park.
+Visit the Mirador Cuernos for a postcard-worthy view of these peaks rising above the blue waters of Lago Nordenskjöld.

 Horseback Riding in the Ascensio Canyon